prashantkumbhar2002/TaskManagement-API/readme.md

 This project provides a RESTful API for task management, allowing users to perform CRUD operations on tasks and manage user authentication.

+## Requirements
+For development, you will only need Node.js and a node global package, npm, installed in your environement.

 ## Table of Contents

 - [Installation](#installation)